-5.C.15 For Emission Points AA-050 and AA-052, the permittee shall report the annual hours each engine operated in emergency use, including what constituted the emergency, and the annual hours operated in non-emergency use.
+5.C.15 For Emission Point AA-052, the permittee shall report the hours of operation for the emergency engine (including a summary on how many hours are spent for emergency operation, what classified the operation as an emergency situation, how many hours are spent for non-emergency operation, and the circumstance(s) for non-emergency operation).
 These annual hours shall be submitted for each calendar year in the semiannual report due January 31st of each year.